adamdjbrett/nabpr/_posts/2019-03-12-2019-nabpr-meeting-program.md

 ***

-### Tuesday morning, May 21
+### Tuesday, May 21, 2019

-  * 8:00 am – 8:30am &#8211; Continental Breakfast (Location: TBD)
+  * 8:00 am – 8:30am &#8211; Continental Breakfast (Location: Fellowship Hall)

 <small markdown="1">[Up to table of contents](#toc)</small>
 {: .text-right }

 ### Tuesday, May 21 – Session I 8:30 – 10:15
+_[Select one.
+All sessions are open to members of NABPR, BHHS, and AMGP.]_

-  * Old Testament I — Room TBD — Presiding:
+  * Old Testament I (NABPR) — Room 220 — Presiding: Kathy Lopez, Campbell University
       * _A Prophetic Response to Monotheism: Is YHWH the God of the Nations as Well?_
         Anna Sieges Beal, Gardner-Webb University
       * Blending Royal and Divine Identities: The Rhetoric of Merging King and Deity in Ancient Near Easter Art and Psalm 21
         Richard A. Purcell, Emory University
-  * New Testament/Christianity in Late Antiquity I — Room: TBD — Presiding:
+  * New Testament/Christianity in Late Antiquity I (NABPR) — Room: 301/302 — Presiding: Scott Shauf, Gardner-Webb University
       * _Siblings, Scribes, and Satan: Rhetorical Composition in Mark 3:20-35_ Daniel Glover, Baylor University
       * _Passio Marculi and the Construction of Memory and Identity in 4__th_ _and 5__th_ _Century North Africa_ Kenneth A. Vandergriff, Florida State University
       * _Christ Behind Culture_ Cody Carpenter, McAfee School of Theology, Mercer University